ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Client, Origin, Issuer, and Attester -- that work in concert for token redemption and issuance.
 This section presents an overview of Privacy Pass, a high-level description of the threat model and privacy goals of the architecture, and the goals and requirements of the redemption and issuance protocols.
+Deployment variations for the Origin, Issuer, and Attester in this architecture, including considerations for implements these entities, are further discussed in {{deployment}}.

 ## Overview